Open-LinaOS-Foundation/LinaOS/tools/bpf/bpftool/Documentation/bpftool-feature.rst

 bpftool-feature
 ===============
 -------------------------------------------------------------------------------
-tool for inspection of eBPF-related parameters for Linux kernel or net device
+tool for inspection of eBPF-related parameters for LinaOS kernel or net device
 -------------------------------------------------------------------------------

 :Manual section: 8